wofsauge/IsaacDocs/beta/docs/RoomDescriptor.md

 ### SafeGridIndex {: aria-label='Variables' }
 #### int SafeGridIndex  {: .copyable aria-label='Variables' }
 index in the level grid (not always top left, but is guaranteed to point to the room. this is important for LTL shapes!)

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     This will always return the top left coordinate of the room on the levelgrid, except for J-shaped rooms, where it returns the top right index. (see graphic below)
 ___
 [ ](#){: .abp .tooltip .badge }
 ### ShopItemDiscountIdx {: aria-label='Variables' }